albar965/littlenavmap-manual/en/MAPFPEDIT.md

 Note that the flight plan drag and drop editing is based on the assumption that a direct connection between departure and destination already exists.

 Always select departure and destination first if you would like to build you flight plan manually.
-This will connect both with a great circle line.
+This will connect both points with a great circle line.
 Based on this line you can start to add navaids to your flight plan.

 The following functionality is available: